AdrianLThomas/presentations/slides/load-testing-with-k6/load-testing-with-k6.md

 # What You Will Learn

-- What performance testing is
+- What load testing is
-- Why performance test
+- Why load test
 - K6: What it is, what you can do with it, getting up and running...
   - Free, and open source load testing tool (by Grafana Labs)
 - Some anecdotes & gotchas